-It is easy to be idealistic when comparing the two forms of motivation and putting intrinsic on a higher pedestal.
-But a ‘self-fulfilling’ society that runs on auto-pilot where each of us are perfectly self-motivated is a perfect picture,an ideal world.
+It is easy to be idealistic when comparing the two forms of motivation and putting intrinsics on a higher pedestal.
+But a ‘self-fulfilling’ society that runs on auto-pilot where each of us are perfectly self-motivated is a perfect picture, an ideal world.
 In a practical sense, both forms of motivation are required for the community to function properly.
-And while theories like that of Carol Dweck’s can tend to equate intrinsic motivation with a Growth Mindset and extrinsic motivation with a Fixed Mindset,there is much to be said for both.
+And while theories like that of Carol Dweck’s can tend to equate intrinsic motivation with a Growth Mindset and extrinsic motivation with a Fixed Mindset, there is much to be said for both.

 Intrinsic motivation – on its part – can help a business build a competitive edge that is near impossible to copy because the standards met here are ‘within’.
-When employees are fired up with a greater sense of purpose (that goes beyond HR defined KPI’s), in other words when they ‘want something bad’, they are far more likely to do the job satisfactorily.
+When employees are fired up with a greater sense of purpose (that goes beyond defined KPI’s), in other words when they ‘truly want something’, they are far more likely to do the job satisfactorily.
 What’s more, they may not stop even after meeting the official quality benchmark, chipping and chiselling away at their masterpiece till it’s ‘just perfect’.

 Everything has a downside; intrinsically motivated teams can be picky about choosing their tasks, indifferent to ‘horizontal growth’ (that is, jumping careers or exploring new skills that don’t excite them) and quick to lose their ‘mojo’ if conditions change.

 The question founders, talent leaders and HR managers need to ask is not the difference between intrinsic and extrinsic motivation or which kind of motivation is better, extrinsic or intrinsic.
 The big question that needs addressing is which one does your organization NEED more?
 The answer is BOTH,of course, but you still need to figure out the right ratio between the two so that you can design your performance processes and workflow models around it.